‘Procrastination is the thief of time.’ Edward Young, from his poem known as Night Thoughts.

 There are people who are simply multi-talented.
 They have at their disposal such a plethora of gifts and so many options that they simply do not know which to focus on.
 These individuals have low tolerance of boredom, often thrill seekers who happily move on, but they can spread themselves too thin and become scattered.
 They can become wealthy entrepreneurs or drifters who rarely settle.

 Then there are periods I call lying fallow, this is not necessarily an uncomfortable place to be.
-I don’t know why it happens, but I don’t create, instead I read, walk, sketch, watch and gather in.
+I don’t know why it happens, but I don’t create, instead I read, walk, sketch, watch and gather inspiration.
 Suddenly, I am ready to create again with a flood of ideas ready to harvest having taken the time to nourish myself.

 I realised years ago that just because I didn’t work for a large company/organisation it shouldn’t preclude me from pursuing my own professional development and investing in myself by attending a workshop or course.
 As a teacher/mentor in the field of art and literature, I enjoy being taught, it’s such a treat and I know that it will kick start my own writing and banish any pesky procrastination.
 I come away from workshops buzzing with ideas and energy.